mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 ```

 `lineFold` works like this: you give it space consumer that accepts newlines
-and it gives you special space consumer that you can use in callback to
+and it gives you special space consumer that you can use in the callback to
 consume space between elements of line fold.
 An important thing here is that
 you should use normal space consumer at the end of line fold or your fold
 will have no end.